PedroLucasNeto/PedroLucasNeto/README.md

 # Welcome to my Profile!
 ## About Me:
-This is Pedro!
-A passionate boy who loves technologies and solving problems.
+Hi there!
+My name is Pedro and I love technologies and solving problems.
 I am currently an Information Systems undergraduate student at Unifacisa, Campina Grande - Brazil.

 If you have a minute, stop by to check my latest project.